What is the meaning of Life Care at Deerfield?

 What kind of common areas and amenities does Deerfield offer?

 A community center and wellness center comprise most of the common areas and amenities.
-These include a handsome lobby, a casual dining Bistro, a well-appointed formal dining room, private dining rooms, beverage lounge, Riverwalk Cafe, Riverwalk Spa, outdoor terrace, guest rooms, library, a large multipurpose room, a bank, billiards/poker room, enclosed aquatic therapy center and lap pool, woodworking shop, arts and crafts studio, fiber arts studio, classroom, computer lab, aerobics and exercise/weight room, croquet court, beauty and barber salon, Sophie’s Store, and physical/occupational therapy.
+These include a large, comfortable lobby/reception area, a casual dining Bistro, a well-appointed formal dining room, private dining rooms, beverage lounge, Riverwalk Cafe, Riverwalk Spa, outdoor terraces, guest rooms, library, a large multipurpose room, a bank, billiards/poker room, enclosed aquatic therapy center and lap pool, woodworking shop, arts and crafts studio, fiber arts studio, pottery studio and kiln, classroom, computer lab, aerobics and exercise/weight room, croquet court, beauty and barber salon, Sophie’s Store, and physical/occupational therapy.
 Deerfield is one of the few retirement communities to have its own free-standing chapel, St. Giles Chapel, and a chaplain as a staff member.
 Services are held in the chapel every Wednesday afternoon and Sunday, as well as on special occasions.

 What about meals?